near/read-rpc/epoch-indexer/README.md

     2. Protocol config changes

 This indexer is intended for collecting the history of epochs and should not be run permanently and parallel with the state_indexer.
-State indexer will monitor the network and collecting all new epochs.
+The `state-indexer` will monitor the network and collect all new epochs.
-If you run state-indexer from the genesis block, you don't need to run epoch-indexer to collect the history of epochs.
+**If you run state-indexer from the genesis block, you don't need to run epoch-indexer to collect the history of epochs.**
-Epoch-indexer is designed to collect the history of epochs without reindexing a large amount of data.

 ## Create `.env` file in the project root